3 Week 3: Dictionary-Based Approaches

 ## # ℹ 13,862 more rows

 Each dictionary classifies and quantifies words in a different way.
 Let’s use the nrc sentiment dictionary to analyze our comments dataset.
-The nrc dictionary classifies words as reflecting positive or negative sentiment.
+The nrc dictionary classifies, among other concepts, words as reflecting positive or negative sentiment.

 nrc <- get_sentiments("nrc")